Looking to master YouTube marketing?

 If you apply the above tips, you will grow your YouTube channel.
 It’s practically guaranteed.

-Have fun with your YouTube marketing efforts because everything just works better when you’re having fun!
+And don’t forget to have fun with your YouTube marketing efforts because everything just works better when you’re having fun!

 Is there anything else I should have covered here?